xenondevs/Docs/docs/nova/addon/resourcepack/build-logic.md

 }
 ```

+_This is just an example, EnchantmentContent was made obsolete with data-driven enchantments in Minecraft 1.21_

 ## ResourcePackBuilder

 As shown in the example above, you'll register a task holder constructor that accepts a `ResourcePackBuilder` instance